vinaybhajantri/Open-Design-Template/CODEofCONDUCT.md

 ## Sumary

-The {NAME} is dedicated to providing a harassment-free working environment for all, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+The Open Microwave is dedicated to providing a harassment-free working environment for all, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of any form.
 All communication should be appropriate for a professional audience including people of many different backgrounds.

 Sexual language and imagery is not appropriate for any communication and/or talks.
 Be kind and do not insult or put down others.
 Behave professionally.
-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for {NAME}.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for Open Microwave.
 Staff violating these rules should be reported to an appropriate line manager.

-These are the values to which people in the {NAME} community should aspire:
+These are the values to which people in the Open Microwave community should aspire:

 - Be friendly and welcoming
 - Be patient